 The Pittsburgh Downtown Partnership ("PDP") recognizes that the performance of certain job responsibilities may be enhanced or may require the use of a cellular phone, smartphone, tablet or other mobile computing device, hereafter referred to collectively as mobile devices.
-Beginning November 2014, the PDP will begin issuing a Stipend for those employees who hold positions where the duties of that position require the use of a cell phone or mobile device.
-This Stipend is meant to off-set the overall costs of the mobile device ownership, not cover those costs in full.
+PDP will issue a Stipend for all full-time employees meant to off-set the overall costs of the mobile device ownership, not cover those costs in full.
 The benefits of such an approach include: 1) a call log is not required; 2) monthly reporting is not required; 3) a single phone may be used for both personal and business purposes.
 The Stipend is not considered taxable income to the employee.